Harish-M-5/Java-OOPS/README.md

 ---
 ## 📌 Introduction
-This repository contains simple Java programs that explain the core Object-Oriented Programming (OOPS) concepts in a beginner-friendly way.
+This repository contains simple Java programs that explain the core Object-Oriented Programming (OOPS) concepts in a beginner-friendly way

 ## 📘 Overview
 This project covers the major OOP pillars in Java: